istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13/change-notes/index.md

 This configuration is now rejected, as `ISTIO_MUTUAL` is intended to be used without `credentialName` set.
 The old behavior can be retaind by configuring the `PILOT_ENABLE_LEGACY_ISTIO_MUTUAL_CREDENTIAL_NAME=true` environment variable in Istiod.

-- **Fixed** changes in delegate virtual service do not take effect when rds cache enabled ([Issue #36525](https://github.com/istio/istio/issues/36525))
+- **Fixed** changes in delegate virtual service do not take effect when rds cache enabled.
+  ([Issue #36525](https://github.com/istio/istio/issues/36525))

 - **Fixed** an issue causing mTLS errors for traffic on port 22, by including port 22 in iptables by default.